 The good news for San Antonio real estate investors is this local market is one of the best in the states.
 Population growth has been solid but not so high to overwhelm the real estate market.
 Job growth is strong and tourism is more important in this city than oil.
 The strong military presence here leads to a strong demand for rental property.
 Home prices are generally in balance with incomes and rents, although home prices most recently did rise in some parts of the city by 10%.
 The rental property market in San Antonio is quite large, with 40% of people renting at this time.

-Most of my real estate investment properties have been in San Antonio over the years and I have done very well.
-Prices are higher today, but it is still possible to make at least 10% per year on your real estate investments here.
+Most of our real estate investment properties have been in San Antonio over the years and our investors do well., Prices are higher today, but it is still possible to make at least 10% per year on your real estate investments here.

 The San Antonio housing market has gotten tighter in the last several months as prices are rising and supply of home on the market is getting tighter.
 For March 2018, there were 2012 homes sold in San Antonio, which was an increase of 3% over last year.
 The market has gotten stronger and bigger every year since 2012, and is being fueld by the strong local economy and a growing population.